generation-org/JAVA/JAVA-10 - Object Oriented Programming - Advanced/README.md

  1. Download the source code, import the project into IntelliJ Idea and run it to verify it works correctly.
  2. Go through the entire project and read the different classes and components trying to understand the logic behind.
- 3. Create at least two packages to organize your project better and move the corresponding classes.
+ 3. Create at least two packages to organize your project better.
+Move the corresponding classes to the packages.
  4. Modify the *Student* class so it follows the encapsulation principle keeping data private to the class.
  5. Modify the *Course* class so it follows the encapsulation principle keeping data private to the class.
  6. Modify the *StudentService* class so it follows the encapsulation principle having a method that lets you add students and keeps the data to the class.